 - being overweight

-- pregnancy – your risk is increased for up to six weeks after giving birth
+- pregnancy – your risk is increased for up to 6 weeks after giving birth

 - taking some forms of hormone-based contraception or hormone replacement therapy (HRT).
-Your chances of developing a blood clot are very small if you’re taking the contraceptive pill or HRT, and your health care professional will consider your individual risk before prescribing them.
+Your chances of developing a blood clot are very small if you’re taking the contraceptive pill or HRT, and your health care professional will consider your individual risk before they prescribe them.